sacert/Ruby-cheat-sheet/README.md

 - `each.with_index |x,i|`
 - `find_index(val)`
 - `first / last + (val)` example `first` or `first(5)`
+- `one?` then block
+- `none?` then block
+- `count` or `count(val)` or `count + block`

 ## More Advance data structures

 This could be nice

+= Turned out to be pretty useless, it just covers a small subset of data structures such as stacks, queues, binary trees, graphs, but there are better resources to learn that stuff.
+I am only interested in learning about Ruby coding.

 ## OOP and Dynamic Features in Ruby

 HUGE!!

+Class should have `initialize` method which is called with `new` is issued.

+`attr_accessor` :symbol gives getters and setters `attr_reader` :symbol gives getters
+`attr_writer` :symbol gives setters | this can be within the `protected` section

+When changing the values above, this requires `self.attribute` OR `@attribute`.

+Access to global variables within a class use `::`

+`is_a?` or `instance_of` to determine if it is that type of Class

+`private` = only the class itself can reference this `protected` = class and subclasses

+`freeze` method makes it so you can't alter it afterwards - probably for saftey reasons

+Kinda just skimmed this over since it is getting late - will revise.

 ## There are other sections that I could read when I have time but as of now, it shouldn't
 be my main concern.